 George Brinton McClellan was just thirty-five when he was called upon, as he said, to save his country.
 Short, darkly handsome, compactly and powerfully built, he looked the part of the “Young Napoleon,” as the journalists called him, and he liked to be photographed with a hand tucked in his coat front in the proper Napoleonic manner.
 A West Pointer (second in his class), he had been breveted for gallantry as an engineer in Mexico.
 Able, energetic, and ambitious, he had left the peacetime army (in which advancement was notoriously slow) to become chief engineer and vice-president of the Illinois Central Railroad.
 At thirty-two he was president of the Eastern Division of the Ohio and Mississippi.
 When the war came, he was appointed Major General of Volunteers and sent to the mountains of western Virginia.
 Some thought that he carried “an indefinable air of success about him and something of the ‘man of destiny.'”

-One footnote is worth considering here.
-One of McClellan’s subordinates, General T. A. Morris, moving out of Philippi toward the mountains, sent to McClellan asking for reinforcements.
-The general returned a curt dispatch: “Do not ask for further reinforcements.
+A footnote to the campaign is worth considering here.
+One of McClellan’s subordinates, General Morris, moving out of Philippi toward the mountains, sent to McClellan asking for reinforcements, to which McClellan returned a curt dispatch: “Do not ask for further reinforcements.
 If you do I shall take it as a request to be relieved from your command… I must have generals under me who are willing to risk as much as I am, and to be content to risk their lives and reputations with such means as I can give them.”
-In consequence of McClellan’s mountain victory, Lincoln would call him to Washington to organize the Army of the Potomac, which would be the great achievement of McClellan’s career.
+In consequence of McClellan’s mountain victory, President Lincoln would call him to Washington to organize the Army of the Potomac, which would be the great achievement of McClellan’s career.
 But among the many trials Lincoln endured through the early war years would be McClellan’s ceaseless call for reinforcements and his unwillingness to risk lives and reputations with such means as Lincoln could give him.